 How Substance Abuse Can Affect a Florida Divorce

 Thousands of people in Florida suffer from substance abuse problems for alcohol, opioids, and other controlled substances.
 In many cases, the stress of a spouse with a substance abuse problem can lead to a divorce.
 If you are in a similar situation in a Florida divorce case, it is important to know how substance abuse may affect almost every major aspect of your divorce case.
 At the law office of Blair H. Chan, III in Tampa Bay, our legal team is here to help explain how substance abuse may impact your divorce.
-Call or contact the office today to schedule a free evaluation.
+Call or contact the office today to schedule an initial consultation.

 Substance Abuse and Child Custody